ed-henrique/cnc/README.md

 - ✅ Use fork, pipe and execl to pass commands from server
 - ✅ Use zlib to compress input from client and output from server (--compress)
 - ❌ Use multi buffer system for better memory allocation
-- ❌ Support more than one client during runtime

 ---